Srinivasa314/neptune-lang/neptune-book/src/types.md

 ```

 ## Symbols
-* They are like strings but two symbols with the same contents are internally the same object
-* Comparing symbols are much faster than strings.
-* They are used to store the names of properties and methods for quick access
+They are like strings but two symbols with the same contents are internally the same object.
+Comparing symbols are much faster than strings.
+They are used to store the names of properties and methods for quick access
 ```
 let cardColor = @red
 ```